OpenClassrooms-Student-Center/alumnis/content/students/felix.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Développer en iOS.
+objective: Développer en iOS et plus si affinités
-short_description: Curieux professionnel :-).
+short_description: Ici par curiosité :-)

 # don't touch that
 template: students